 Luck Stat: Puts the L in SPECIAL.
 Increases your chances at critical hits, positive Random Encounters and all sorts of other nice things.
 In New Vegas, one dialogue option for characters with high enough Luck lets you successfully guess a password off the top of your head.
 And it's not even "swordfish"...
 Getting it up to 8 or 9 will allow you to clean house at the Blackjack tables.

 In Fallout 3 and Fallout: New Vegas, the Bloody Mess perk can actually make corpse looting tedious if you mow down a large number of targets in a small area; you'll likely take a while sifting through the mess.
+Which spatters of meat belonged to which enemy?!

 The Man They Couldn't Hang: Allegedly Van Buren was going to have one as a companion NPC.
 He is referenced pretty often in New Vegas when dealing with Caesar's Legion and appears in the Honest Hearts DLC as The Atoner.